 Businesses today experience a continual state of evolution and change to their technology stack.
 These innovations are often led by IT teams charged with ramping up digital transformation initiatives, leading workflow improvements, and replace aging equipment.
 In this context, change management today is less about one-off projects and far more focused on the careful design of innovative IT stacks built for scale.

 As businesses grow, their interpretation of change management matures as well.
-Early on, IT change management can be seen as managing to-do lists, communication strategies, and training end users.
+Early on, IT change management can be seen as managing to-do lists, collaboration strategies, and training end users.
 With company maturity, focus shifts to include aligning business metrics to every initiative.
 But even so, none of this preparation guarantees success.

 “60-70% OF ALL ORGANIZATIONAL CHANGE MANAGEMENT INITIATIVES FAIL.”